theseanl/tscc/README.md

 ```
 Then it will provide the information in your spec file to rollup, and post-process code-splitting chunks produced by rollup to match the behavior of Closure Compiler, so that you can use `rollup` build interchangeably with `tscc` build.
 The plugin will control the `input`, `output.dir`, `output.entryFileNames`, `output.chunkFileNames` option.
-It does not transpile TS to JS, one has to provide another plugin manually, such as [rollup-plugin-typescript2](https://github.com/ezolenko/rollup-plugin-typescript2).
+Note that it does not transpile TS to JS, one has to provide another plugin manually, such as [rollup-plugin-typescript2](https://github.com/ezolenko/rollup-plugin-typescript2).

-### Tscc spec files
+## Tscc spec files

 Tscc spec file is a single source of truth of your bundling information.
 It describes each of output bundle's entry file and dependencies among them.
 It also describes which modules imported in your source shall be treated as an external module and aliased with which global variable.